 Navaranga layout and the locations of the Bracket Figures

-The diagram shows the layout of the mantapa (covered hall), popularly known as the navaraga, in front of the garbhagriha (inner sanctum) of he Belur Chennakeshava Temple in Karnataka, India.
+The diagram shows the layout of the mantapa (covered hall), popularly known as the Navaraga, in front of the garbhagriha (inner sanctum) of the Belur Chennakeshava Temple in Karnataka, India.

 The main entrance to the temple is facing east, and there are two side entrances, one facing north and the other facing south.
-There is no entrance on the west side because of the garbhagriha is located on that side.
+There is no entrance facing west because the garbhagriha is on that side.
 The temple is symmetrical about the east-west axis.
 In other words, the south-side layout is a mirror image of the north side (and vice-versa).

-In the Chennakeshava temple, the navaranga design is implemented by the four pillars at the corners of the dance floor located in the middle of the front portion.
-The rest of the space is filled with numerous pillars, some of which needed to support the roof of the temple, and the rest are there just for decorative purposes.
-The beautifully-carved Mohini and Narasimha pillars are the most famous among them.
+In the Chennakeshava Temple, the four pillars at the corners of the dance floor, situated in the middle of the hall, implement the Navaranga design.
+The rest of the space is filled with numerous pillars, some of which support the roof, and the rest are there just for decorative purposes.
+The beautifully carved Mohini and Narasimha pillars are the most popular among them.

 Shilābālikes – Female Bracket Figures

 – Madanike chasing a monkey (5), Kesha Sundari (7)